FORMULA 1 ENGINE CUTAWAY

 Last of its Era?

-The TJ was the epitome of the “anything goes” regulations from that era.
+When it was introduced in 2003 the TJ was the epitome of the “anything goes” regulations from that era.
 Devoid of rules that restricted the number of engines that could be used by each driver, the emphasis was very much of extracting the maximum out of each engine in just one session or race.
-It wasn’t uncommon back then for teams to get through over six engines in one weekend (and that’s not allowing for unscheduled engine changes!).
-As a result, engines like the TJ were designed with performance over reliability in mind.

 Midway through the life of the TJ, rules aimed at extending engine life started to creep in.
 In 2004 the FIA introduced the “two race” requirement that each engine had to attain.
 Engines like the TJ that were designed for outright power and performance had to be re-engineered to last longer.
-In addition, restrictions in later years on low density materials plus minimum weights and centre-of-gravity heights meant that the lightweight features seen on the TJ became redundant in subsequent engines.

 Modatek are pleased to be able to help keep these engines alive for historic race series and demonstration events.
 If you need assistance then get in touch.